MatthiasKainer/draft-article/README.md

 As we added the new `>>=` operator, we no longer have to write `Option.bind`.
 Coincidentally, the implementation of `>>=` is almost the same as for `|>` - the only change is that it calls `Option.bind` before calling the passed function.

 We haven't talked about the JavaScript implementation of the pipe at this point, and we won't for some time.
-But do note that the pipe in f# is merely a starting point for us on our quest to compose functions.
+But do note that the pipe in F# is merely a starting point for us on our quest to compose functions.
 It's not just syntactic sugar to avoid reading inside out; it stands on the shoulder of the giant that implicitly and nicely asks us to think in functions and dive into them as they are popping up.
 And naturally, by the laws and the ecosystem around us, we are pushed into a direction that will prevent us from making mistakes later.

 You will soon see what I mean, so let's continue our example by filtering the None's out.
 We can do this using the built-in function `Seq.choose`, which returns the list comprised of the results "x" for each element where the function returns `Some(x)`. `Seq.choose` can also be viewed as the implementation of `bind` for sequences, and it follows the same rules, making it very predictable for us.